I’m a feminist. But I haven’t always been.

 That’s why I call myself a feminist!

-Dictionaries basically agree with her.
-They generally define feminism as the belief that girls and boys, and women and men, are equal in their intrinsic value and that they should have equal rights politically, economically, and socially.
+Dictionaries generally define feminism as the belief that girls and boys, and women and men, are equal in their intrinsic value and that they should have equal rights politically, economically, and socially.
 I would go further and say that a feminist doesn’t just believe that women and men are equal, but she or he also takes action to help make equality a reality in the lives of girls and women.
 So yes, I’m most definitely a feminist.

-And there is most definitely still much for me to learn.
-I know there are other ways in which I’m still blind to my privilege, and I need to be open to critiques about that.
-To be a helpful ally to women, I need to keep listening to them and their stories, asking what kind of support I can offer as a man – both for them as individuals and for their cause as a whole.
+There is still much to learn.
+To be a helpful ally to women, I need to keep listening to them and their stories, asking what kind of support I can offer – both for them as individuals and for their cause as a whole.

 There is a t-shirt meme that proclaims, “This Is What a Feminist Looks Like.”
 Here it is, modeled by one of the more prominent male feminists I’ve connected with in recent years, Don McPherson.
 He’s an educator and activist, a member of the College Football Hall of Fame, and a former winner of the Davey O’Brien Award during his days as a quarterback at Syracuse University.
 He wears it with pride.

-In that vein, though I don’t have one of those shirts, I’m proud to declare – this is what a feminist dad looks like!
+In that vein, though I don’t have one of those shirts, I’m proud to declare: